harunou/frontend-clean-architecture-react-mobx/README.md

-# Clean Architecture Implementation for React Application with Mobx Store
+# Fontend Clean Architecture with React and MobX

 This repository demonstrates a [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) implementation in a React application using Mobx state management library.